DrivingMissCarla/CarND-Capstone/README.md

 No additional launch scripts were created or used other libraries than the provided with the original distribution.

-however, some extra files where included which are used by the already existing python scripts and they shouldn't cause problems when running:
+However, some extra files where included which are used by the already existing python scripts and they shouldn't cause problems when running:
-* ```src/tl_detector/points_organizer.py``` a helper class to sort 2D points an make more efficient to look for the closest points
+* ```src/tl_detector/points_organizer.py``` a helper class to sort 2D points and make more efficient to look for the closest points
 * ```src/tl_detector/light_classification/classifier_model.yaml``` the model's description of the CNN (based in ResNet50) used for the traffic light classifier
 * ```src/tl_detector/light_classification/classifier_model_weights.h5``` the file containing the weights used for the CNN used for the traffic light classifier

 ### Smoothly follow waypoints in the simulator

-In order to achieve this goal the closest waypoint (in the list of given waypoints) to the current position of the vehicle is searched, then following waypoints given sample length are published (see method ```get_final_waypoints()``` on line 117 of ```src/waypoint_update/waypoint_updater.py```), these waypoints are used by the backend processes to do the necessary interpolation to follow the track.
+In order to achieve this goal the closest waypoint (in the list of given waypoints) to the current position of the vehicle is searched, then following waypoints given sample length are published (see method ```get_final_waypoints()``` on line 117 of ```src/waypoint_update/waypoint_updater.py```).
+These waypoints are used by the backend processes to do the necessary interpolation to follow the track.

 An additional change was made in ```src/waypoint_follower/src/pure_pursuit_core.cpp``` line 257 to make sure the vehicle is always following the waypoints.

-### Respect the target top speed set for the waypoints' ```twist.twist.linear.x``` in ```waypoint_loader.py```
+### Respect the target top speed set for the waypoints ```twist.twist.linear.x``` in ```waypoint_loader.py```

-No modifications were made to ```twist.twist.linear.x``` of the retrieved way points, except when decelerating in order to stop when a red (or yellow) light is detected ahead, but in that case the minimum of the already set velocity and the one calculated by decelerating method is chosen (see line 157 of ```src/waypoint_update/waypoint_updater.py```), meaning that the target top speed is respected.
+No modifications were made to ```twist.twist.linear.x``` of the retrieved way points, except when decelerating in order to stop when a red (or yellow) light is detected ahead.
+In that case, the minimum between the already set velocity and the one calculated by decelerating method is chosen (see line 157 of ```src/waypoint_update/waypoint_updater.py```), meaning that the target top speed is respected.

 Please see the following run targeted to 35 mph (56km/h).

 [![Capstone Project Run at 35mph](http://img.youtube.com/vi/ywwam9i1X_E/0.jpg)](https://www.youtube.com/watch?v=ywwam9i1X_E)

-Please see the following run targeted to 60 mph (96km/h).
+Please see the following run targeted to 50 mph (96km/h).

 [![Capstone Project Run at 35mph](http://img.youtube.com/vi/kK9VyfS2COQ/0.jpg)](https://www.youtube.com/watch?v=kK9VyfS2COQ)

-The velocity already been set in the way points in general adheres to to given maximum/target.
+The velocity already been set in the waypoints in general adheres to the given maximum/target.
 However, it is worth to mention that at times it might slightly exceed it due to the oscillating nature of the twist controller.

 ### Stop at traffic lights when needed.